Dolly Parton asks fans to stream original 'Jolene' before Beyoncé releases her cover

 There has been hype around the album for months now, and yesterday (March 27) the singer shared the full tracklist with fans.
 Currently released singles include ‘Texas Hold ‘Em’ and ‘16 Carriages’.

-Rumours that Parton herself will star on the album have remained constant in recent weeks, and more recently it was speculated by fans that more guest stars may be lined up for the LP, including Miley Cyrus, Willie Nelson and Post Malone.
+Rumours that Parton herself will star on the album have remained constant in recent weeks, however it has now been confirmed that Miley Cyrus, Post Malone and Shaboozey are the guests that appear on the LP.

 So far, Bey has shared two singles from the album: ‘Texas Hold ‘Em’ and ‘16 Carriages’.
 The latter led to her becoming the first Black woman to top the Country charts, and she has also become the first woman to top both the Hot Country Songs and Hot R&B/Hip-Hip Songs charts since these run-downs began in 1958.
 The only other artists to have led both charts are Justin Bieber, Billy Ray Cyrus, Ray Charles and Morgan Wallen.